OpenCPIsland/CPI-Project/README.md

     - Fixed the ```Indoor wall light``` igloo item so that it can be placed properly on the walls of your igloo
     - Fixed the collision on the ```CrystalCave``` igloo building
     - Fixed the cosmic daily spin chest reward.
 It can now be obtainable
+    - Fixed the fishing squid reward (it was appearing far up out of the camera view (original issue))

 ## System Requirements

+### Windows, Linux, and macOS
+- Latest version of [FMOD Studio 2.03.xx](https://www.fmod.com/).
+Because we will start using it soon for new audio sources (CPI used Fabric and that is far broken).

 ### Windows
 - Latest version of Visual Studio Community.